 The table shows all the fields that you must include in the IDX file for synonym rules.
 The value of the KEYWORDS and CONCEPT fields determines whether the rule is a synonym, hyponym, or hypernym rule.
-Required IDX fields for synonym rules

 Field Description Content type or value

 #DREREFERENCE The reference for the rule.
 String

 #DRETITLE The title of the rule.
 String

-QMSTYPE The type of the QMS rule.
+QMSTYPE The type of the HPE QMS rule.
 4